MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/cost-price-resolution-sales.md

 Actual context for Expense refers to
 - Entry and Correction journal lines for Expense
 - Journal lines created when an expense entry is submitted
-- Invoice line details for Expense

 After a cost price list is determined, the application uses a combination of the **Category** and **Unit** fields on the estimate and actual context of the expense to match against the **Category Price** lines on the cost price list.
 If the application finds a category price line that has a cost rate for the **Category** and **Unit** field combination, the cost rate is defaulted.
 If the system can't match the **Category** and **Unit** values then price defaults to O. In the estimation context, if the application is able to find a matching category price line but the pricing method isn't **Price Per Unit**, the cost rate defaults to zero(0).
-This is because currently Project Operations does not support any pricing method other than Price per unit in the estimation context.
-All 3 priicng methods, **Price per unit**, **At cost** and **Markup over cost** are supported in the actauls context.

 ## Determining cost rates on actual and estimate lines for Material